mbest1813/documentation/v2/editions/enterprise/destinations/bing-ads.md

 Integrating Microsoft Advertising with MetaRouter cuts out any need for additional implementation resources, saving your development team valuable time.

 ## Getting Started with Microsoft Tag and MetaRouter

-The first step is to make sure Microsoft Advertising supports the source type and connection mode you’ve chosen to implement.
-You can learn more about what dictates the connection modes we support here.

 ### Microsoft Ads Side

 To get started sending events to Pinterest, first sign up for [Microsoft Advertising](https://ads.microsoft.com/).